iotserver24/anipro-app/deeplink_documentation.md

 1. The operating system recognizes the `anisurge://` scheme
 2. The app is launched (if not already running)
 3. Expo Router parses the URL and navigates to the corresponding screen:
-   - `anisurge://anime/{animeId}` → Opens the anime details screen for the specified anime
+   - `anisurge://anime/{animeId}` → Opens the anime details screen
-   - `anisurge://anime/watch/{episodeId}` → Opens the video player for the specified episode
+   - `anisurge://anime/watch/{episodeId}` → Opens the video player
+   - `anisurge://about/{section}` → Opens the About page and scrolls to the specified section

 ## Using Deeplinks